OctopusDeploy/docs/src/pages/docs/deployments/packages/index.md

 ## Configuring features

-Octopus is built to make it easy to deploy .NET applications, and contains a number of useful built in *features* that can be enabled on NuGet package steps.
+Octopus is built to make it easy to deploy your software to multi-cloud, hybrid, and on-premises environments with ease.
+It contains a number of useful features that can be enabled on package steps.
 See [Configuration Features](/docs/projects/steps/configuration-features) for more details.

 ## How packages are deployed